jdheyburn/jdheyburn.co.uk/content/blog/converting-to-the-church-of-nix/index.md

 ---
 title: Converting to the Church of Nix
-description: Migrating self-hosted services to NixOS
+description: Migrating self-hosted services to NixOS, in this quick introductory post
 type: posts
 date: 2022-10-17
 ---